 It’s all about competition.
 If every other physician in your field wants to work at the same hospital, your request for a bonus may be denied.

 Signing bonuses are just one part of your overall compensation package.
-Don’t make a rash decision based on the size of (or lack of) a bonus alone.
 You need to weigh all of the components of your salary and benefits package.

 Consider your annual salary and any annual bonuses you’ll be eligible to receive based on performance or productivity.
-Factor in your benefits package and if your employer offers medical student loan repayment assistance.
+Factor in your benefits package and if your employer offers incentives like medical student loan repayment assistance and stock options.
 Are they offering you malpractice insurance?
 Are there bonuses available based on your RVUs?

 Hire a Contract Review Specialist